-Before driving a vehicle with a dual air system, allow time for the air compressor to build up a minimum of 100 psi pressure in both the primary and secondary systems.
-Watch the primary and secondary air pressure gauges (or needles, if the system has two needles in one gauge).
+mary and secondary air pressure gauges (or needles, if the system has two needles in one gauge).
 Pay attention to the low air pressure warning light and buzzer.
 The warning light and buzzer should shut off when air pressure in both systems rises to a value set by the manufacturer.
 This value must be greater than 60 psi.